A-Mei: 1998–1999: Holding Hands, Can I Hug You, Lover? and A-Mei New Century Collection

-At this point in time Eastern and even Wester papers had dubbed her popularity the "A-Mei syndrome."
+By this point Eastern and Western papers had dubbed her popularity the "A-Mei syndrome."
 In the same year, A-Mei became the first Taiwanese artist to appear on the cover of Asia Weekly.
 Many people at the time even believed that she had the ability to inherit Teresa Teng's popularity in mainland China.
 In September 1999, she sang "Love, Never Disappears (愛, 永遠不會消失)," a song composed by Wang Leehom, to honor the victims of the 921 earthquake (also known as Chi-Chi earthquake) and donated her concert revenue from that night in Singapore to charity.
 In December 1999, she performed with Jacky Cheung at the 36th Golden Horse Awards.
 A-Mei's so-called "sister power" became unstoppable at that point, and she was listed among the "Top Ten Chinese Voice Figures" in 1999 by Huasheng Magazine.
 On 28 December 1999, A-Mei released the greatest hits album A-Mei New Century Collection.
 It also became a hot seller, shipping 410,000 copies in Taiwan and 3 million copies in Asia.
 It is Taiwan's best-selling album by a female artist in the 21st century.
 On 31 December 1999, she participated in two New Year's Eve concerts in Taipei City.